wzwietering/req-bot/BRAND_GUIDE.md

 - [ ] Does it solve a specific user pain point?
 - [ ] Is the benefit clear and measurable?
 - [ ] Does it align with the "Sage-Architect" personality?

+**For Technical/Architecture Documentation:**
+- [ ] Have you removed self-congratulatory language?
+- [ ] Are you stating facts, not opinions about quality?
+- [ ] Are adjectives necessary or just marketing fluff?
+- [ ] Would an engineer appreciate this tone?
+- [ ] Is it humble and succinct?

 ---